nour201301636/cmps356-content/README.md

-# cmps356-content
+# CMPS 356 content
-Course content including slides and demos
+Course content including slides, assignments and other resources